Welcome To The Divide

 same shadows where truth’s light has been forsaken that stygian kingdoms are

-built by those darkest demons which all eyes are rightly scared to see.
+built by those darkest demons that all eyes are rightly scared to see.
 If the nourishing

 light had not been so long forsaken, it would not have fallen so far into these